monhacks/8plus1-emerald/README.md

 ## IRON Version:
  - You cannot withdraw pokemon from boxes.
+ - You cannot use items during trainer battles.
  - Reusable Healing Methods do not restore PP.
- - Non-Boss enemy trainer pokemon are higher level than normal.
+ - Enemy trainer pokemon are higher level than normal.
  - Wild Pokemon are stronger than normal, and you are not allowed to use the cologne.

 ## HEX Version:
  - Move Damage, Accuracy, Secondary Effects always result in the worst possible outcome for the player.
+   - Player Multihit moves hit one time fewer, enemy multihit moves hit one time more.
  - Critical Hits are impossible (for everybody).
  - Wild Encounters happen more often.
  - Wild Pokemon Have 0 IVs.
- - Reusable Healing Methods have a chance to status you when used.
+ - Wild Pokemon are harder to catch.
+ - You will slowly lose COIN.
+ - Various silly low probability interactions.

 ## RAINBOW Version:
  - Every Single Mechanic is enabled at once.
  - This version is very cursed
  - Ambiguity Resolution:
-   - Initial moveset is Tackle+Sketch (SKETCHY), Level-up moves are only hidden power (UNKNOWN).
+   - Caught pokemon moveset is HiddenPower + Sketch (UNKNOWN + SKETCHY)
+   - Enemy non-customized pokemon movesets are randomized (CHAOS)
-   - Move Relearner will let you learn Sketch (SKETCHY)
+   - Move Relearner will only let you learn Sketch & Hidden Power (UNKNOWN + SKETCHY)
    - Every battle is a jumpscare (HELL + HEX)
+   - Pokemon are always statused when healing.
+(HELL + HEX)
+   - Use Iron's enemy level scaling (HELL/IRON)
  - Changes:
    - Pokemon obey as normal (UNKNOWN)
    - Enemy Pokemon use moves as normal (UNKNOWN)

 ### Other Info
 To set up the repository, see [INSTALL.md](INSTALL.md).